1897 Walthamstow by-election

-The 1897 Walthamstow by-election was a parliamentary by-election held in England on 3 February 1897 for the House of Commons constituency of Walthamstow.
+The 1897 Walthamstow by-election was a parliamentary by-election held in England on 3 February 1897 for the UK House of Commons constituency of Walthamstow.
 The area was then a division of Essex, and is now part of Greater London.

 The election was won by the Liberal-Labour candidate, after the seat had been held by the Conservative Party for 11 years.

 Vacancy

 The seat became vacant when Walthamstow's Conservative Member of Parliament (MP) Edmund Byrne QC was appointed as a judge of the Chancery Division of the High Court of Justice.
 This appointment disqualified him from sitting in parliament, triggering a by-election in Walthamstow.

 Electoral history

 The first Walthamstow constituency election in 1885 was won by the Liberals.
 In 1886 the seat was gained by the Conservatives and remained in their hands to 1897.
 Byrne had held the seat since the 1892 general election.

 The result at the previous general election was a comfortable victory for the Conservatives;